-Affected student's credit and module mark profile Possible recommendation Factors to be considered calculated in standard way.
+Affected student's credit and module mark profile Possible recommendation Factors to be considered 90 credits at level 7, missing module mark for 30 credit module with a component mark available for missing module.
+Ratify available component mark as module mark and grant missing 30 credits if component is passed.
+Award PgDip with programme mark calculated in standard way.
+The weighting and significance of the missing component mark to: The academic integrity of the qualification.
+PSRB requirements.
+Employability expectations.
 Is the available component mark of pass standard?
 Does the student's overall profile of marks suggest they were achieving a consistent level of pass standard?
 90 credits at level 7, missing module mark for 30-credit module with no component mark available for missing module.
 Award PgDip with programme mark calculated in from the available 90 credits.
 The weighting and significance of the missing component mark to: The academic integrity of the qualification.
 PSRB requirements.
 Employability expectations.
 Is the available component mark of pass standard?
 Does the student's overall profile of marks suggest they were achieving a consistent level of pass standard?

-16. Where, due to the specified exceptional circumstances, affected students on a postgraduate programme do not have complete marks profiles for all modules Programme Assessment Boards shall permit affected students on a master's degree programme who have accumulated 150 out of the 180 credits for the master's degree (including all 60 credits from the Project Stage) to be considered for a final qualification in accordance with the table below:
+- 19. Where, due to the specified exceptional circumstances, affected students on a postgraduate programme do not have complete marks profiles for all modules Programme Assessment Boards shall permit affected students on a master's degree programme who have accumulated 150 out of the 180 credits for the master's degree (including all 60 credits from the Project Stage) to be considered for a final qualification. - 20.
+Affected students permitted for consideration of their final qualification under points 19 shall be credited with a pass for any remaining modules without marks.
+Their awards will be calculated from the marks of those modules used to determine their programme mark in accordance with the table below: